Using Location Detection to Invite Visitors Into Local Impact

 Rather than presenting only a national overview of the organization’s work, the homepage surfaces conservation efforts happening near the visitor’s location.

-Why It Matters: Large nonprofits often communicate their work through national campaigns or global impact summaries.
+Large nonprofits often communicate their work through national campaigns or global impact summaries.
 Location detection introduces a different entry point by connecting the mission to the visitor’s immediate environment.

 By showing conservation work happening nearby, the organization shortens the distance between the mission and the audience.
 Visitors are not only learning about conservation broadly, they are seeing how it relates to landscapes, ecosystems, and communities close to where they live.